nzaker/ATOMAP/doc/quantification.rst

 .. figure:: images/quant/criteria_plot.png
     :scale: 80 %

-The :py:func:`~atomap.quantification.get_statistical_quant_criteria` function takes a list of sublattices as an argument so that you can obtain a models for an individual image or a collection of images.
+The :py:func:`~atomap.quantification.get_statistical_quant_criteria` function takes a list of sublattices as an argument so that you can obtain a model for an individual image or a collection of images.
 For multiple images make sure that they were all acquired with the same beam current and detector settings.